 Why the name File-RADITZ?

 Well, I named the other adapter FILE-Z because it meant to mean File-Zero, but in reality, because I was a massive fan of Dragon Ball Z :).
 As I mentioned before, this adapter is, kind of, the arch-enemy of the File-Z Adapter.
-So, making the idea for a better name, I named it based on a memorable Dragon Ball villain: Raditz, that was one of the first enemy encounters in Dragon Ball Z.
+So, to come up with a better name, I chose Raditz, a memorable Dragon Ball villain who was one of the first enemy encounters in Dragon Ball Z.

 How to install it?